pjechris/AnnotationInject/README.md

 ### `provider`
 Uses a custom function to register your dependency.
 It is the same as implementing `container.register` manually while keeping safety.
 Note that provided method **must** be called `instantiate`.

+> Note: If you're providing 3rd party libraries (coming from Cocoapods for example), you will need to pass those imports to AnnotationInject using `args.imports MyLib,MyLib2,...` command line argument.

 ```swift
 class CoffeeMaker {